SwiftCoderJoe/SwiftCoderJoe/README.md

 ### Info

-I'm currently working on an iOS app called Memeinator.
-It's nearing release, at which point I will make it open source and host it on GitHub!
+I'm currently working on a golf app named StatShot.
+It's still in the early stages, but it's pretty cool!

 I mainly work in Swift, but I also know JavaScript and many other languages.
 I learn quickly and I'm always ready to try something new!